Yoruko-Tang/ModelGuard/README.md

 training_batch_size=32
 ```

-### Generate Target Model
-After defining the training hyperparameter, you can generate the target model if you have not done this before.
+\[OPTION\]: You can generate the target model if you do not have the target model.
 Run the following command in shell to train the model with outlier exposure:

 ```shell
 # (defense) Train a target model with outlier exposure